Baseflow/full-stack-on-rust/06-open-api-spec/README.md

 ## Configure Open API

 Now that we have defined our endpoints, we can start wiring up Utoipa.
-First let's configure utoipa in our api module.
+First, let's configure Utoipa in our API module.

 #### **`todo_api/src/api/mod.rs`**
 ```rust